 - Demonstrate swing and ballad playing with brushes

 Acceptance to an undergraduate program in music is based on many considerations.
-The suggestions below indicate how you can best prepare during the high school years.
-The advice provided describes two things.
-First, an ideal set of knowledge and skills goals for college-level applicants.
-Second, competencies needed by musicians as they practice the various aspects of the profession in college and beyond.
+The suggestions below indicate how you can best prepare during your high school years.
+This advice addresses both the ideal knowledge-set and skills-goals for college-level applicants and also the competencies needed by musicians as they practice the various aspects of the profession in college and beyond.
 In brief, you should learn as much as you can as early as you can.

 Take responsibility for your own development